rahuldabgotra/learn/README.md

 ## Introduction

-In this repository, I am dedicated to expanding my knowledge and skills in the world of programming.
-I believe that hands-on experience is crucial for learning, so I am actively working on coding exercises, small projects, and experimenting with new technologies.
+In this repository, I am dedicated to expanding my knowledge and skills in the world of technology.
+I believe that hands-on experience is crucial for learning, so I am actively working on coding exercises, and small projects, and experimenting with new technologies.

 ## Languages